-Even if we obtain the requisite regulatory approvals, the commercial success of our products will depend in part on physicians, patients, third party payors, pharma and medical device companies and others in the medical community accepting our products as medically useful, cost-effective, and safe.
-Any product that we bring to the market may not gain market acceptance by physicians, patients, third-party payors, and others in the medical community.
+Even if we or our strategic partners obtain the requisite regulatory approvals, the commercial success of our products will depend in part on physicians, patients, third party payors, pharma and medical device companies and others in the medical community accepting our products as medically useful, cost-effective, and safe.
+Any product that we or our strategic partners bring to the market may not gain market acceptance by physicians, patients, third-party payors, and others in the medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
 The degree of market acceptance of these products, if approved for commercial sale, will depend on a number of factors, including: